Outpatient rehab is normally the best choice for people who have no need for alcohol or drug detox before they start therapy.

 Benefits of Outpatient Care

 One of the largest benefits of outpatient care is the fact that it is much cheaper than inpatient treatment.
-As stated by the medical journal Psychiatric Quarterly, those who do not need treatment as intensive as that provided in inpatient programs can often recover safely in outpatient care without “incurring the higher costs of inpatient treatment.”
+Those who do not need treatment as intensive as that provided in inpatient programs can often recover safely in outpatient care without “incurring the higher costs of inpatient treatment.”
 Other benefits include:

 - The ability for patients to continue working, going to school, and participating in their daily lives while being treated for addiction